dhanushmadesh/CLASSIFICATION-OF-WHITE-BLOOD-CELL-USING-DEEP-LEARNING/README.md

 The dataset contains **12,500+ augmented images** distributed across 4 classes, with balanced sample sizes of ~3000 per class.

-Each image is a high-quality microscopic view of a single white blood cell — making it ideal for deep learning classification tasks.

 # ⭐ Final Model Performance